Pregnancy Calendar

 Baby's Development

-• All major organs formed
+• Major organs formed

 • Fingers and toes distinct

-• Size: About 3 inches long, 1 ounce
+• Size: 3 inches long

 Your Body

-• Morning sickness may subside
+• Sickness may subside

-• Energy levels may increase
+• Energy levels increase

 • Belly begins to show